merk/merk.github.com/source/_posts/2012-06-06-using-doctrines-resolvetargetentitylistener.markdown

 Background
 ----------

-In the following example, the situation is we have an InvoiceBundle which provides invoicing functionality, and a CustomerBundle that contains customer management tools.
+In the following example, the situation is we have an `InvoiceBundle` which provides invoicing functionality, and a `CustomerBundle` that contains customer management tools.
 We want to keep these separated, because they can be used in other systems without each other, but for our application we want to use them together.

+In this case, we have an `Invoice` entity with a relationship to a non-existant object, an `InvoiceSubjectInterface`.
+The goal is to get the `ResolveTargetEntityListener` to replace any mention of the interface with a real object that implements that interface.

 Set up
 ------